Franco Burgersdijk

-Franco Petri Burgersdijk or Franciscus Burgersdicius (born Franck Pieterszoon Burgersdijk; 3 May 1590 – 19 February 1635) was a Dutch logician.
+Franco Petri Burgersdijk, or Franciscus Burgersdicius (born Franck Pieterszoon Burgersdijk; 3 May 1590 – 19 February 1635), was a Dutch logician who worked as a professor of logic and moral philosophy and rector at Leiden University.
+Franco Burgersdijk's teaching helped raise the profile of logic and philosophy in Dutch universities.

 Life

-Franco Burgersdijk was born in De Lier, Defland in the year 1590 was a Dutch logician who worked as a professor of logic and moral philosophy and rector at Leiden University.
-Franco Burgersdijk's teaching helped raise the profile of logic and philosophy in Dutch universities.
-After growing up on a farm, Burgersdijk attended Both the Latin School at Amersfoort (1604-1606) and the Delft Gynasium (1606-1610).
+Franco Burgersdijk was born on 3 May 1590, in De Lier.
+Burgersdijk spent much of his childhood on a farm, and attended the Latin Schools at both Amersfoort (1604—1606) and Delft Gymnasium (1606—1610).
 Shortly after, he decided to study theology at the University of Leiden.
 His growing interest in debate led him to become a mentee of Gisbertus Voetius, the vice principal of Staten Collegie.
 After finishing his education in Leiden, he further pursued his studies at the University of Saumur where he became a professor of philosophy in 1614.
-After the Armenian 'purification' in the universities of the Dutch republic, Burgerdijk relocated to Holland and became a professor of logic at the University of Leiden.
+After the Arminian "purification" of universities of the Dutch Republic, Burgersdijk relocated back to Holland and became a professor of logic at the University of Leiden.
 He was later appointed as the chair of ethics and then exchanged it for the chair of philosophy.
 He died in Leiden.

-The reason for Burgersdijk's popularity stems from his first book, Idea Philosophy Naturalis, which became the model for his later writings.
+The reason for Burgersdijk's popularity stems from his first book, Idea Philosophiae Naturalis, which became the model for his later writings.
 His treatment of his subjects is clear, logical, concise and well organized.
-The method of orderly study he employed was designed to instill "sound scholarship."
+The method of orderly study he employed was designed to instill "sound scholarship".
 Starting from his method of definition and classification, he examined the whole of natural philosophy in 26 disputations, each of which presented a set of theses that could be further examined by consulting the listed pros and cons instances.
 Another collection of disputations took place in the Collegium physicum.
 Burgersdijk's reputation in the 17th century rested on his systematic manuals.
 They received their pedagogical importance from the efficient adaptation of the Corpus Aristotelicum to the standards of the humanistic method.
 Burgersdijk's neo-Aristotelianism is related to the Contra-Remonstrant movement in the Dutch Republic.